ameliacode/ameliacode/README.md

 ## Profile
 - M.S.
-CE 1st year in South Korea (expected graduation: Aug 2023)
+CE 1st Quarter in South Korea (expected graduation: Aug 2023)
 - Seek for new possibilities in any circumstances
 - Interested in Computer Graphics, Physics simulation, rendering and AI
 - All that Glitters are not Gold